 “Got Your Back” Protection

-Most people who’ve had a traditional bank account known the severe pain of overdraft fees.
-You could dip just a few cents below your balance and be hit up with a fee of $35 of more.
+Most people who’ve had a traditional bank account know the severe pain of overdraft fees.
+You could dip just a few cents below your balance and be hit up with a fee of $35 or more.
 Ouch!
 That’s where the “Got Your Back” protection program comes in.

-Available to T-Mobile and Sprint postpaid customers who deposit at least $200 a month in their T-Mobile Money account, this feature allows you to overdraft your checking account by up to $50.
+Available to T-Mobile and Sprint postpaid customers who make at least 10 qualifying debit card purchases per month, this feature allows you to overdraft your checking account by up to $50.
 You will not incur a fee for this error as long as you bring your account back to positive territory within 30 days of when it went negative.
 Should you fail to meet this deadline, you’ll lose your Got Your Back privileges permanently.

 This feature is actually remarkably similar to one offered by One Finance (although I believe T-Mobile Money did it first).
 Another difference is that T-Mobile Money gives you a flat 30 days to repay whereas One requires you to bring your account back to positive before the end of the current calendar month.
 In any case, Got Your Back is the type of perk you hope you don’t have to use but is certainly nice to have.